-Pros of Gastric Sleeve
+Advantages of Gastric Sleeve

-Next, the amount of weight lost in regards to gastric sleeve is significant.
-Some studies suggest patients can achieve 40-60% weight loss in the first few years following surgery.
-This weight loss will lead to improvement in several medical conditions patients may have been diagnosed with before surgery.
+Next, the amount of weight loss in regard to gastric sleeves is significant.
+Some studies suggest patients can lose 40-60% of weight in the first few years following surgery.
+This weight loss will improve several medical conditions patients may have been diagnosed with before surgery.

-Because gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients.
-Patients can eat what they want just in smaller portion sizes.
+Because the gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients, like gastric bypass.
+Patients can eat what they want, just in smaller portion sizes.
 Because the patient eats less, they must choose nutritious foods that give them energy, not junk.

-Cons of Gastric Sleeve
+Disadvantages of Gastric Sleeve